Richard Graham (politician): Second parliament (2015–17)

 In May 2015, Graham was mocked on Twitter after taking a joke by David Schneider about YouGov Polls at face value.

 In November 2015, Graham was accused of quoting Joseph Goebbels in defending a new surveillance bill with the words "if you've nothing to hide you have nothing to fear".
 The Independent pointed out that former Conservative Foreign Secretary William Hague had also used the same phrase in 2013 whilst Graham dismissed the argument as "clearly absurd" as Goebbels would have spoken in German.

 In 2016, Graham was a member of the joint Select Committee which investigated the British Home Stores Pension Fund.
 He asked Sir Philip Green, who had responded angrily to previous questions about corporate governance, if he regarded the offshore company structure as appropriate for a modern UK company.
 Green did not answer directly, but said the structuring could have been more aggressive and others were jealous of his success.
 Graham addressed Philip Green on what he would do for pensioners and the latter committed to funding the deficit.

 In January 2016, Graham launched the UKTI Education is GREAT campaign to increase engagement with British education in Malaysia.
+He was also appointed the Prime Ministerial Trade Envoy to Malaysia, the Philippines, and the ASEAN Economic Community.

-Graham campaigned for a "Remain" vote during the 2016 EU membership referendum but was later involved in informal talks regarding future Free Trade Agreements as the Prime Minister's Trade Envoy to the Philippines.
+Graham campaigned for a "Remain" vote during the 2016 EU membership referendum, and was later involved in informal talks regarding future Free Trade Agreements as the Prime Minister's Trade Envoy to the Philippines.

 In May 2017, during a BBC interview regarding the benefits system, Victoria Derbyshire discussed Personal Independent Payments (PIPs) for disabled people with Graham and asked why some people with permanent degenerative conditions were being reassessed for their social security payment.
 Graham said: "Some conditions do degenerate, some stabilise, occasionally some do get better.
 It's a mixed situation" but did not clarify his remarks leading to criticism.